Washington’s moment vs. Alabama in College Football Playoff semifinal is finally here

 It’s important to note at this point, however, that’s it’s not an all-or-nothing proposition for the Huskies, not win or go bust on the national stage.
 That would be a dangerous standard to set playing against a team that is regarded as possibly Saban’s most talent-laden Crimson Tide squad after a run of four national titles in the past seven seasons.

 In college football, success often begets more success, at least for a stretch, as recruits are lured to the programs that thrive, and where they believe they can win immediately.
-Regardless of what happens Saturday, Washington has a strong core of players returning, a strong core of recruits coming in, the bump of playing in a national showcase, and a coach who has shown he can both build and sustain an elite program.
+Regardless of what happens Saturday, Washington has a strong core of players returning, a strong core of recruits coming in, the bump of playing in a national showcase, and a coach who has shown he can build and sustain an elite program.

 But can they do the impossible against Alabama (impossible, at least, judging from the slightly condescending tone of questions here all week)?